 The names and email addresses entered in this journal site will be used exclusively for the stated purposes of this journal and will not be made available for any other purpose or to any other party.

 The Journal of Knowledge Globalization is published two times a year (Fall and Spring).
-Subscriptions for print copies are $50 per year for individuals and $100 per year for organizations.
+JKG is an Open Access Journal.
+Subscriptions are charged for print copies only. $50 per year for individuals and $100 per year for organizations.

 To subscribe, please email firstname.lastname@example.org